 Marta Kwiatkowska - Biography

-Marta Kwiatkowska isthe first female winner of the 2018 Royal Society Milner Award and Lecture.
-She is a Fellow of ACM, member of Academia Europea, Fellow of EATCS and Fellow of the BCS.
+She is a Fellow of the Royal Society, Fellow of ACM, member of Academia Europea, Fellow of EATCS, Fellow of the BCS and Fellow of Polish Society of Arts & Sciences Abroad.
 She serves on editorial boards of several journals, including Information and Computation, Formal Methods in System Design, Logical Methods in Computer Science, Science of Computer Programming and Royal Society Open Science journal.
-Kwiatkowska's research has been supported by grant funding from EPSRC, ERC, EU, DARPA and Microsoft Research Cambridge, including the prestigious ERC Advanced Grant VERIWARE "From software verification to everyware verification" and the EPSRC Programme Grant on Mobile Autonomy.
+Kwiatkowska's research has been supported by grant funding from EPSRC, ERC, EU, DARPA and Microsoft Research Cambridge, including two prestigious ERC Advanced Grants, VERIWARE ("From software verification to everyware verification") and FUN2MODEL ("From FUNction-based TO MOdel-based automated probabilistic reasoning for DEep Learning"), and the EPSRC Programme Grant on Mobile Autonomy.